-Key audit matter How our audit addressed the key audit matter Revenue recognition The Group's revenue mainly comprises of; Core ICT Services, IT Managed and Operational Services and Digital Services totalling SR 12 billion for the year ended 31 December 2024 (2023: SR 11 billion).
-Also, the revenue from related parties for the year is considered significant, as compared to total revenue.
-Our audit procedures included, among others, the following: Obtained an understanding of the process used by management in recognising revenue from contract with customers and related parties.
-We considered this as a key audit matter due to significant estimates and judgements associated with key elements of IFRS 15 including principal vs agent consideration, single versus multiple performance obligation and timing of satisfaction of performance obligation.
-Refer to note 4 for the accounting policy relating to revenue recognition, notes 6 and 39 for the related disclosures.
-Evaluated the Group's accounting policy, as it specifically relates to revenue recognition for compliance with IFRS 15 Involved our IT specialists in testing the design, implementation, and operating effectiveness of IT controls associated to revenue cycle.
-In relation to the criteria followed by the management to determine revenue to be recognized, we have, on a sample basis performed the following: Evaluated management's assessment related to identification of performance obligations in line with the terms and conditions of contracts with customers; Tested the transaction price to the underlying contracts, on sample basis, as executed with customers; Evaluated management assessment to allocate transaction price that is allocated to identified performance obligations; and Evaluated management assessment of revenue recognition timing, whether is "at a point in time" or "over period of time".
-Assessed the adequacy of the relevant disclosures in the consolidated financial statements.
+How our audit addressed the key audit matter

+Our audit procedures included, among others, the following:

+- Obtained an understanding of the process used by management in recognising revenue from contract with customers and related parties. - Evaluated the Group's accounting policy, as it specifically relates to revenue recognition for compliance with IFRS - Involved our IT specialists in testing the design, implementation, and operating effectiveness of IT controls associated to revenue cycle. - In relation to the criteria followed by the management to determine revenue to be recognized, we have, on a sample basis performed the following: - Evaluated management's assessment related to identification of performance obligations in line with the terms and conditions of contracts with customers; - Tested the transaction price to the underlying contracts, on sample basis, as executed with customers: - Evaluated management assessment to allocate transaction price that is allocated to identified performance obligations; and - Evaluated management assessment of revenue recognition timing, whether is "at a point in time" or "over period of time". - Assessed the adequacy of the relevant disclosures in the consolidated financial statements.